RH3421/Project-4/README.md

 Given recent events, including a global pandemic that frequently resulted in pneumonia for those affected and overwhelmed healthcare resources, having a diagnostic support tool to accelerate diagnosis without adding strain to hospital staff is of enormous value.
 Our diagnostic support tool accurately identifies pediatric pneumonia 98% of the time.
 It appears that our high recall rate is in part due to over-diagnosing, as there are some false positives, and very few true negatives with accuracy being 71%.

 ## Future Considerations
 With more time and data we believe our diagnostic support tool can be further improved and may be applicable for evaluation of adult chest xrays.
-We also plan to refine our model toaccurately differentiate between bacterial and viral pneumonia.
+We also plan to refine our model to accurately differentiate between bacterial and viral pneumonia.
 Additionally, incorporation clinical data, such vitals signs and blood lab tests, shoulder further improve our diagnostic support tool.

 ## For More Information
 View the full model via the [Jupyter Notebook](https://github.com/RH3421/Project-4/blob/main/Main_Notebook.ipynb).